 Private Outside Aid – financial aid that comes from non-government sources.

 Professional Judgment a professional judgment refers to the provision under federal law whereby a student financial services counselor is authorized to make adjustments to the data elements on the FAFSA in order to compensate for special circumstances on a case-by-case basis with adequate documentation.
-Such authority does not allow for changes to the need analysis formulas itself or to make direct adjustments to the expected family contribution (EFC).
+Such authority does not allow for changes to the need analysis formulas itself or to make direct adjustments to the expected family contribution (EFC) or Student Aid Index (SAI).
 Instead, only changes to the inputs to the formula are allowed upon review of the special circumstances on the student and/or family income and assets; or to the cost of attendance.

 R